Pablo01bm/Metal-Sword-Rising/README.md

 This is the repo for The Final Project of my career.
 Please, use this code just for educational purpouses.
 Link to download: https://drive.google.com/drive/folders/1YuIDrEIXIX3GmUMwM-Wue6XuNii7KJ-Y?usp=sharing

+# V0.9.5 [NEW]

+New Features:

+- Added Toon Shading graphics.
+Now the game looks like cartoon !

+Bugs fixed

+- Now the player correctly can attack without stopping the animations.

+- Now the issue related to the spawn of the player and the final star is fixed.

 # V0.9.0 [NEW]

 New Features: